Gravitational time dilation, free fall, and matter waves

 It is easier to consider a simpler, more localized situation: a railway car of proper length $L$ is passing a station with speed $v$.
 It is equipped with one clock at the front and one at the rear.
 The clocks are synchronized in the car frame but from the point of view of a ground observer, the rear clock is ahead by

-see a lucid discussion on p.~513 in Ref.~\onlinecite{morin2008introduction}.
+see a lucid discussion on p.~513 in Ref.~\onlinecite{morin2008Mech}.

 Imagine that the ground observer decides to get on the train.
-After spurting in the direction of the train's motion (therefore towards the front clock and away from the rear one), the observer sees both clocks showing the same time.
+After sprinting in the direction of the train's motion (therefore towards the front clock and away from the rear one), the observer sees both clocks showing the same time.
 During the acceleration, the front clock must have been running faster than the rear one.

-Denote the average acceleration of the spurting observer by $g$, for consistency with Eq.~\eqref{DeltaT}.
+Denote the average acceleration of the sprinting observer by $g$, for consistency with Eq.~\eqref{DeltaT}.
 In order to reach the train's speed $v$, the duration of the spurt is $t=v/g$.

-Suppose the observer jumps on the train a distance $(1-x)L$ from the front, $xL$ from the rear of the car, see Figure \ref{fig:jump}.
-Then the front clock registers an extra time $\Delta t_F = g (1-x)Lt/c^2$ and the rear clock lags behind by $\Delta t_R = g\,xL\,t/c^2$.
+Suppose the observer jumps on the train a distance $(1-x)L$ from the front, $xL$ from the rear of the car, as shown in Figure \ref{fig:jump}.
+According to Eq.~\eqref{DeltaT}, the front clock registers an extra time $\Delta t_F = g (1-x)Lt/c^2$ and the rear clock lags behind by $\Delta t_R = g\,xL\,t/c^2$.
 The sum of these two effects gives the net advance of the front clock,

 which exactly cancels the previous difference between the clocks, Eq.~\eqref{eq:5}.
 The same mechanism resolves the twin paradox.